ucloud/uai-sdk/examples/mxnet/insightface/train/README.md

 # ArcFace Example
 This example shows how to run insightface/ArcFace training on UAI Platform.
-The example provides an implementation of running the training using softmax loss on a distributed environment.

 ## Intro
 This example follows the implementation in https://github.com/deepinsight/insightface.
-We only provide a distributed training implementation of ArcFace here in code/train\_softmax\_dist.py.
-The modules train\_softmax\_dist.py depends are identical to those in https://github.com/deepinsight/insightface.
+We provide two modified implementation of insightface here: 1) train\_softmax\_single.py for running the face-reco training using softmax loss on UAI Train Platform with a single node; 2) train\_softmax\_dist.py for running the face-reco training using softmax loss under a distributed environment.
+The modules train\_softmax\_single.py and train\_softmax\_dist.py depend on are identical to those in https://github.com/deepinsight/insightface.

 ## Setup
 You should follow https://github.com/deepinsight/insightface to download the training dataset and setup the code.

-You can put the insightface code into one directory and put code/train\_softmax\_dist.py into the same directory, for example:
+You can put the insightface code into one directory and put code/train\_softmax\_single.py and code/train\_softmax\_dist.py into the same directory, for example:

     /example/insightface/code/
     |_ src/
     |  |_ train_softmax.py
+    |  |_ train_softmax_single.py
-    |  |_ train_softmax_multi.py
+    |  |_ train_softmax_dist.py
     |  |_ data.py
     |  |_ align/
     |  |_ api/